ryanczm/Analytic-Musings/_posts/2024-02-10-betting-against-beta.md

 This post is a project based off Frazzini & Pedersen's 2013 paper, which demonstrates the Betting against Beta factor - a factor that is long low-beta and short high-beta stocks - to exploit the empirical flatness of the Capital Market Line.
 I reconstruct the BAB factors and do some basic analysis, learning introductory concepts in factor investing.
 The code is  [here](https://github.com/ryanczm/Betting-Against-Beta).

-To be honest, it is difficult to do anything innovate over what the paper has already covered, and I think I have enough confidence to turn to trading projects already.

 <center>
 <img src="{{ site.imageurl }}/BAB/0.png" style="width:105%;"/>
 <figcaption>Left: BAB vs FF5 factor returns.
 Right: Theoretical vs Observed CML.</figcaption>
 </center>

-# Paper Overview

 The paper is based on the quantifying the behavior of certain investors: leverage-constrained investors (e.g pension funds, mutual funds) bid up high-beta assets to harvest greater returns (in accordance with CAPM), causing high-beta assets to be overvalued beyond their intrinsic value and having lower returns.
 When funding constraints tighten (cannot leverage as much), this behavior lessens, and is less exploitable.
 Thus, the return of the BAB factor is negatively correlated to funding constraints.

 Another paper by Novy-Marx called _Betting against Betting against Beta_ in 2016 then explained the profitability of BAB was inflated due to the fact the BAB factor portfolios overweight micro and nano-weighted stocks significantly (due to the construction methodology) - which are difficult to trade, and hence very large transaction costs should reduce profitability.

----
 # Factors and Exposures

 First, I had to gain some intuition on what these mysterious factors were.
 From my understanding, a factor is a time series, that is associated with a particular characteristic (a driver of return).
 These can be constructed in a variety of ways.
 Given a stock, there exists a loading or exposure that _couples_ the stock to that factor.
 Then, depending on what factors chosen, a stock's returns can be expressed as the factor returns and their couplings.
 This extends to a portfolio.